remuant/P1_AZMLND__Optimizing_a_Pipeline_in_Azure/Inspect_Data/README.md

 21. **y**: has the client subscribed to a term deposit? (binary: 'yes','no')

+##### References:

-[Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
+* S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, Elsevier, 62:22-31, June 2014
+* S. Moro, R. Laureano and P. Cortez.
+Using Data Mining for Bank Direct Marketing: An Application of the CRISP-DM Methodology.
+In P. Novais et al. (Eds.), Proceedings of the European Simulation and Modelling Conference - ESM'2011, pp. 117-121, Guimaraes, Portugal, October, 2011.
+EUROSIS.